Want to make the most of your search traffic?

 - How do you clean cowboy boots

 And the list goes on.
-The cool thing is that if you’re running a PPC ad, you can check your Google AdWords (assuming you’re using broad match or broad match modifier) you can see the exact search queries that are triggering your ad.
+The cool thing is that if you’re running a PPC ad, you can check your Google Ads account (assuming you’re using broad match or broad match modifier), you can see the exact search queries that are triggering your ad.

-If you find that some of these queries are common and apply to your product, you can use them to form new target keywords and ad groups.
+If you find that some of these queries are used more than others, you can use them to form new target keywords and ad groups, and create organic content using those frequently used terms.

 The Three Types of Search Queries